 The GCF Introduction to Anti-Poaching training course is tailored to create and train competent, efficient, and effective wildlife protection and conservation professionals.
 Trainees for this course will endure a physically demanding and mentally challenging 3-week course aimed to serve the real needs of the wildlife protection field.
 This course is not for the faint of heart, and the preparation should be treated similar to a military or law enforcement boot camp.

 The K9 Field Training and Integrated Operations course offers an intensive, hands-on professional development opportunity tailored for handlers, trainers, and field rangers working with active K9 units in wildlife conservation.
 This course is designed to enhance the operational effectiveness of working dogs and their human counterparts in anti-poaching, counter wildlife trafficking, and wildlife protection roles.
 Participants will work alongside Global Conservation Force’s expert K9 trainers and seasoned Anti-Poaching Ranger Instructors in real-world scenarios.
 Each program is setup for 7 - 10 days of coverage within an ongoing project area.
-These training and volunteer programs have been custom created, curated, and scheduled to overlap one or more of the GCF areas of conservation and wildlife protection zones.
 Volunteers are guaranteed to see a wide variety of habitat, landscapes, and get to see some local tourist sites while joining our team for these programs.

 Hands-On Conservation.
 Real Community Impact.
 Exclusive Access.
 This partner volunteer program offers a truly immersive wildlife experience through our direct partnership with the Zululand Rhino Orphanage and our conservation partners in South Africa.
 Whether you're passionate about wildlife rehabilitation, wildlife conservation, wildlife protection, community development, or getting your hands dirty in the bush, there’s a place for you here.